jordansinger/SwiftUI-Kit/README.md

 ![SwiftUI Kit examples](https://user-images.githubusercontent.com/110813/87210295-00806280-c2e3-11ea-91e3-4ea6da79f73e.png)

 #### To run
-Make sure you're using [Xcode 12+](https://developer.apple.com/xcode/) as well as a device running iOS 14+.
+Make sure you're using [Xcode 15+](https://developer.apple.com/xcode/) as well as a device running iOS 17+.
 Works on iPhone, iPad, Mac, Apple Watch, and Apple TV.

 #### Accent color
-To change the accent color and see how it affects the system components, go to the AccentColor section of Assets.xcassets in Xcode.
+To change the accent color and see how it affects the system components, go to the `AccentColor` section of `Assets.xcassets` in Xcode.
 You can then change the Light and Dark accent colors that will be applied to the app.

 #### Contributing
 Please feel free to submit pull requests in order to contribute back to SwiftUI Kit.
 This is for the SwiftUI community!